Vindexus/HeresyWorld/classes/assassin.md

 ### Disguise
 When you have time and materials you can create a disguise that will fool anyone into thinking you're another creature of about the same size and shape.
 Your actions can give you away but your appearance won't.

+### Hunter's Eye
+When you know your target's weakest point your ranged attacks gain +2 piercing.

 ### Jack Of All Trades
 Take one more option from Advanced Training.

+### Extremely Cautious
+*Replaces: Cautious*
+When you use trap expert you always get +1 hold, even on a 6-.
+On a 12+ you get 3 hold and the next time you come near a trap the GM will immediately tell you what it does, what triggers it, who set it, and how you can use it to your advantage.